 that are good for the planet, for the people and for the economy

-The G-STIC 2017 conference aims to accelerate the development, dissemination and deployment of technological innovations that enable the achievement of the Sustainable Development Goals (SDGs).
+The G-STIC 2017 conference aimed to accelerate the development, dissemination and deployment of technological innovations that enable the achievement of the Sustainable Development Goals (SDGs).
 The SDGs are 17 internationally agreed ambitious goals to move the world to a more sustainable future by 2030.

-Focused on integrated technological solutions that are good for the planet, for the people and for the economy, G-STIC 2017 provides a unique chance to join the global technological innovation community that is single-mindedly devoted to enabling transitions to less carbon and resource-intensive economic development models.
+Focused on integrated technological solutions that are good for the planet, for the people and for the economy, G-STIC 2017 provided a unique chance to join the global technological innovation community that is single-mindedly devoted to enabling transitions to less carbon and resource-intensive economic development models.

 8 thematic clusters

 G-STIC aims to contribute to a systemic change